manujoz/mjo-litui/docs/mjo-textfield.md

                     @input=${(e: CustomEvent) => (this.title = (e.target as any).value)}
                     counter
                     maxlength="50"
-                    helper-text="Keep it concise and professional"
+                    helperText="Keep it concise and professional"
                 ></mjo-textfield>
             </div>
         `;